 No. It’s not.
-You must be living in a cave if you don’t know how powerful WordPress can be.
-You can even build a whole entire e-commerce platform with WordPress alone.
-Majority of the popular websites you see around are hosted on this powerful platform as well.
+You must be living under a cave if you don’t know how powerful WordPress can be.
+You can even build an entire e-commerce platform with WordPress alone.
+The majority of the popular websites you see are hosted on this powerful platform as well.

 WordPress can be used for almost anything – an e-commerce store, corporate website, media publications, and so much more!
 Yes, you can even build your university or school website just by using WordPress.

 Heck, even WooCommerce (the most popular plugin for e-commerce) is much more popular than other e-commerce platforms such as Shopify and Magento.

 Myth #2: There Is No Future For WordPress

 Say what?
 Okay, we all know how WordPress is open-source software (which means it’s not developed by one person, it’s by a community), but that doesn’t mean that WordPress will suddenly disappear without any warning.
 The WordPress community comprises over a thousand individuals working together, creating a billion-dollar annual revenue for all the businesses that play a role in this community.

 So yes, there is a future for WordPress, and it is a very bright one indeed.